 Another important thing was this: they did not blame anyone for their circumstances.
 The Stoics took full responsibility for their actions and behavior.

-Here’s a short article we wrote on the 8 Things You Can Learn From Stoicism.
-And if you want to imbibe this philosophy into your life, get this Teach Yourself book by Donald Robertson: Stoicism and the Art of Happiness.Detach from the expectation and attach yourself to the action.
+Here’s a short and precise article on the 8 Lessons To Learn From Stoicism.
+If you want to imbibe this philosophy into your life, get this Teach Yourself book by Donald Robertson: Stoicism and the Art of Happiness.Detach from the expectation and attach yourself to the action.
 Click To Tweet

 Three practical tips: